StoDevX/AAO-React-Native/data/privacy.md

   - _What you requested and how long it took_, which is widely considered to be fully anonymous.

-- We also use a few tools to track our most used features and to gather crash reports.
+- We also use a few tools to track our most used features and push notification receipts, as well as collect crash reports.
 These tools are:
   - _Google Analytics_, which can be disabled via the "Share Analytics" toggle in the Settings view.
-  - _BugSnag_, which can also be disabled via the "Share Analytics" toggle in the Settings view.
+Google Analytics records slightly more in-depth information about your device, which we use for ensuring that our app looks good on all screen sizes.
+  - _OneSignal_, which manages the delivery of our notifications, collects device information to place you into categories.
+  - _BugSnag_, which collects crash reports and cannot be disabled currently.
+BugSnag collects in-depth information about the device and circumstances leading up to a given crash.

 - If you send us suggestions for updates to building hours, we will anonymously add them to the app if we determine that they are